ZadorLaboratory/mapseq-processing/etc/user_report_inj_template2.md

  For this MAPseq data set, we have checked:

 1. Sequencing depth for projection sites.
-   There are a minimum of {{ conf['vbctable']['target_min_umi'] }} reads for each barcode in target site samples and 2 reads for injection site samples.
+   There are a minimum of {{ conf['vbctable']['target_min_umi'] }} UMIs for each barcode in target site samples.
 This sequencing depth is considered enough for target sites.

-Spike-in counts are mostly uniform across all projections sites and all injection sites.
+Spike-in counts are mostly uniform across all projections sites.
-We have seen 20 folds difference between injection sites and projection sites, and 2-3 folds difference within most projection sites, which is considered normal.
+We have seen at most 2-3 folds difference in spike-in counts between projection sites, which is considered normal.

 1. We have estimated the fraction of neurons labeled with the same barcodes using barcode diversity (\~20M for the current library) and unique barcodes recovered.